BY-LAWS OF THE NARROWS BROADCASTING CORPORATION

 quorum for the transaction of business at any meeting of the Board of

-system may attend regular and special meetings via phone, with the
+unable to attend meetings may attend regular and special meetings

 9. MANNER OF ACTING.
 The act of the majority of the directors